plsuwu/plsuwu/src/docs/writeups/devvortex.md

 """, {}) }
 !bash
 ```
-> This is a little tricky to show without a moving image; if this doesn't really make sense, check out [this article](https://donncha.is/2016/12/compromising-ubuntu-desktop/).
+> This is a little tricky to show without a moving image; if this doesn't really make much sense *visually*, check out [this article](https://donncha.is/2016/12/compromising-ubuntu-desktop/) for
+a more in-depth explanation.

 ```bash
 *** Collecting problem information